How to teach children about gender equality

 "Sadly, the stereotypes that we see in media are very problematic and as big business continues to market specifically for girls and boys, gender-based norms are only becoming more ingrained," Jayneen Sanders, an author, publisher and advocate for gender equality education at home and in schools, said in an email.
 "Our girls see little choice other than pink and 'cute' in (the) girl's section and our boys see no other choice than blue or grey and 'rough and tumble' in the boy's section," said Sanders, author of several books for children including "No Difference Between Us."

 This gender stereotyping continues to be reinforced "every hour of every day" online, on television and in games, songs and books.
-"And because the adults in these children's lives see and perpetuate the same messages, gender stereotyping continues to be reinforced in our homes and classrooms," said Sanders.
+"And because the adults in these children's lives see and perpetuate the same messages, gender stereotyping continues to be reinforced in our homes and classrooms," Sanders said.

 Hurley, the psychotherapist, said she regularly tears out ads from magazines and uses them as a discussion point in her groups focusing on girls and their empowerment.
 Her daughter once came to her laughing after she saw a woman in skinny jeans and stilettos mopping the floor.

 "We always say this for girls, it's becoming somewhat commonplace with girls: 'Let's break apart the media.
 Let's poke the holes.
-Let's say princesses aren't real,' " said Hurley.
-"But we have to do it with boys too because you see these male advertisements for power protein things and these impossibly muscled enormous men with no shirts on and we have to see that for boys, too.
-We have to give them the same opportunity to say, 'Hey, this is not what every man in the world looks like.' "
+Let's say princesses aren't real,' " Hurley said.
+"But we have to do it with boys too, because you see these male advertisements for power protein things and these impossibly muscled enormous men with no shirts on, and we have to see that for boys, too.
+We have to give them the same opportunity to say, 'hey, this is not what every man in the world looks like.' "

-'Boys will be boys' and 'Girls will be girls'
+'Boys will be boys' and 'girls will be girls'

 Parents can help teach their kids about gender equality by never using gender as an excuse for behavior, experts say.

 "Do boys roughhouse?
-Sure, but so do girls," said Hurley.
-"I have a son and a daughter and my daughter is way more a roughhouser than my son."
+Sure, but so do girls," Hurley said.
+"I have a son and a daughter, and my daughter is way more a roughhouser than my son."

-And, just as we associate rough play and being aggressive with boys, we are quick to give girls the "mean girl" label, she said.
+And just as we associate rough play and being aggressive with boys, we are quick to give girls the "mean girl" label, she said.

-"I hear this all the time from girls, 'Well, my mom told me she's a mean girl' or 'She's one of the mean girls' and we have to stop saying that," said Hurley, whose newest book, due out in the winter, "No More Mean Girls: The Secret to Raising Strong, Confident and Compassionate Girls," is all about the need to move away from the mean girl narrative to raise empathetic and compassionate young people.
+"I hear this all the time from girls: 'Well, my mom told me she's a mean girl' or 'she's one of the mean girls,' and we have to stop saying that," said Hurley, whose newest book, due out in the winter, "No More Mean Girls: The Secret to Raising Strong, Confident and Compassionate Girls," is all about the need to move away from the mean girl narrative to raise empathetic and compassionate young people.

-"One of the biggest things we do is we put kids in a box, girls in one box and boys in another ... and then the two boxes we create are negatively charged," she said.
+"One of the biggest things we do is, we put kids in a box, girls in one box and boys in another ... and then the two boxes we create are negatively charged," she said.
 "We're kind of like challenging them to live up to it."

-Then, when we get to the college level and we hear about sexual assaults on campus, we ask ourselves, "Why is this happening?" said Hurley.
-She argues it's because children have been raised with a message that "boys will be boys."
+Then, when we get to the college level and we hear about sexual assaults on campus, we ask ourselves, "Why is this happening?"
+Hurley said.
+She argues that it's because children have been raised with a message that "boys will be boys."
 "They've been learning that since they were 5," she added.

 Sanders said parents and teachers should make sure they are not reinforcing traditional gender roles.
-Girls can take out the garbage, boys can do dishes, she said.
+Girls can take out the garbage, and boys can do dishes, she said.
 Let both boys and girls know it's OK to express and discuss their feelings and emotions and to cry when they are sad.

-Take advantage of teaching moments, such as when a child says a girl can't play with the boys because it's a "boy's game" said Sanders.
+Take advantage of teaching moments, such as when a child says a girl can't play with the boys because it's a "boy's game," Sanders said.
 "Never stereotype children's traits such as boys are loud and noisy, girls are calm and sweet, and call out relatives and teachers who do so.
-Monitor your own interactions with boys and girls and comfort a boy as you would a girl if they are sad or unhappy," she said.
+Monitor your own interactions with boys and girls, and comfort a boy as you would a girl if they are sad or unhappy," she said.

 Point to role models